ondiiik/vindriktning-mpy/README.md

 outer air.
 To use some rubber mount dumpers would be good idea as well as there may be vibrations from `PM1006K` ventilator.

-#### Measuring with `DHT21`
+#### Measuring with `DHT21` or `SHT40`

-I tried to add also `DHT21` as I was unsure about precision of measuring humidity and temperature by `SCD41`.
-However after some time I found that `SCD41` gets values reliable enough, so to use `DHT21` is not necessary.
+I tried to add also `DHT21` and `SHT40` as I was unsure about precision of measuring humidity and temperature by `SCD41`.
+However after some time I found that `SCD41` gets values reliable enough, so this additional sensors are not really necessary unless you want to have precise measuring.